If you have ever dined at a 5 Star restaurant or invited to an elegant gourmet dinner party with several courses,

 What To Serve, How To Serve, Helpful Hosting Tips,

 you want to serve, will it be 3 or 5 or 6, 7 or 8.
 Check out my dinner party

 menus and planning ideas

-for tips and suggestions I have experienced from doing many gourmet dinner parties involving numerous recipes
+for tips and suggestions.
+I have done many gourmet dinner parties involving

 of multiple Courses to prepare for a single dinner party menu.